-Given the distribution of MBTI types, INTPs can be more difficult to find, although they gravitate towards certain fields and interests.
+Given the distribution of the 16 personality types, INTPs can be more difficult to find, although they gravitate towards certain fields and interests.
 To be precise, around one in fifty people is an INTP.
 Male INTPs may be easier to spot than female INTPs.
 Aside from the difference in their numbers, female INTPs may be less expressive of classic INTP traits because of traditional gender expectations.

 Other INTP Nicknames

-The MBTI theory is becoming increasingly popular in many aspects of people’s lives (working, educational, and personal).
+The 16 personalities theory is becoming increasingly popular in many aspects of people’s lives (working, educational, and personal).
 So it should come as no surprise that different sources give their own names to each of the personality types.
 Here are other names associated with INTPs:

 - Rational Architect, according to David Keirsey, an American psychologist and university professor